 Attached is the info graphic explaining all this.

-and College Football Fans Would Rather Watch the Game at Home
+College Football Fans Would Rather Watch the Game at Home.

 You might also enjoy Discover Card's Facebook and Twitter pages: